JoyKuan/DS506-HW5-CovidDataVisual/README.md

 ```bash
 docker build --tag covidashboard:1.0 .
 ```
-**--tag**: The parameter is used to specify the name of the image file If not specified the version, the default tag is **latest**
+**--tag**: The parameter is used to specify the name of the image file.
+If not specified the version, the default tag is **latest**

 If successful, the build process should like this: